vishvish/shashin/README.md

 I need files to be checked for corruption.

 I need to filter out TIFFs, JPGs, PSDs into separate folders for handling.

+---

+### Getting workflows of jobs working with ActiveJob

+Clone the repo and install the deps:

+    bundle

+Run Redis on the default port, 6379.
+You could run the docker container:

+    docker run --name shashin-redis -p 6379:6379 -d redis

+#### Open some terminal panes.

+Run the app in one:

+    rails s

+Run some Resque workers in another:

+    COUNT=2 QUEUE=gush rake resque:workers

+Tail the development log in another:

+    tail -f log/development.log

+And trigger a workflow in another:

+    rake workflow